NextFaze/power-adapters/README.md

 # Motivation

-Implementing a UI for presenting the contents of a remote collection, like a list of comments or products, requires several important mechanics.
+Implementing a UI for presenting the contents of a remote collection, like a list of comments or products, requires several different mechanics.
 Among them are:
 * Perform requests asynchronously to avoid blocking the UI thread
 * Presenting a loading indicator to give the user feedback on progress
 * Allow the user to page through results
 * Handle and present errors as they occur
 * Dispatch change notifications to your adapter so your `RecyclerView` or `ListView` can present content changes in real-time.

-Async Data aims to simplify this by encapsulating the above concerns into a single object: `Data<T>`
+Async Data aims to simplify this by encapsulating the above concerns into a single object: `Data<T>`.
+In doing so, it allows you to retain one object when a config change occurs, like an orientation change.
+This way you don't need to reload or parcel/unparcel all of your list results when that occurs.

 This library provides `Data` implementations that cover some of the most common use cases, as well as basic adapters for connecting your `Data` instances to your `RecyclerView` or `ListView`.